publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch2/schIV/m__us_usc_t12_s92.md

  __Moratorium__

     [Pub.
-L. 100–86, title II, § 201(a)][/us/pl/100/86/s201/a], (b)(5), Aug.
+L. 100–86, title II][/us/pl/100/86/tII], § 201(a), (b)(5), Aug.
 10, 1987, [101 Stat.
 581][/us/stat/101/581], 583, provided that, during period beginning Mar.
 6, 1987, and ending Mar.
 1, 1988, national banks and Federal branches or agencies of foreign banks could not expand their insurance agency activities pursuant to this section into places where they were not conducting such activities as of Mar.
 5, 1987.

 ----------